YaDev/NimCLS/README.md

 ## Limitations

-1. **Constructors**: Objects in Nim programming language cannot have a custom constructor.
+1. **Constructors**: In the Nim programming language, objects cannot be created with a custom constructor.
 2. **Constants**: Nim programming language does not support constant properties for objects.
 So, `let` and `const` cannot be used for **classes' properties**.
-3. **Exporting class with no parent**: Although, it is easy to export any class (public class) using the star mark `*`.
-Nim's compiler does not allow the following:
+3. **Exporting class with no parent**: While it is simple to export any public class using the asterisk (`*`) symbol, Nim's compiler doesn't permit the following:

 ```nim
 # causes a syntax error !?!?